 2) The variety of tomatoes doesn’t necessarily matter for this recipe, but the method does.
 This recipe calls for draining the peeled, chopped tomatoes and you’ll definitely want to follow this step otherwise your salsa will be watery.

-3) Peeling tomatoes is the pits, but it must be done for this recipe (both from a texture and bacteria standpoint).
+3) Peeling tomatoes is essential for this recipe (both from a texture and bacteria standpoint).
 I know my grandmother will roll in her grave, but I don’t use the traditional cut an X in the tomato, plunge it into boiling water and then submerge in an ice bath method.

-Instead, I cut the tomatoes in half, place them cut-side down on a baking sheet, pop them under the hot oven broiler for 3-4 minutes (watch closely!) and the skins will wrinkle right up when the pan is removed, and after they are cooled, the skins will peel off really easily.
+The easiest way to remove the peel/skin from tomatoes is to cut the tomatoes in half, place them cut-side down on a baking sheet, and pop them under the hot oven broiler for 3-4 minutes (watch closely!).
+The skins will wrinkle right up when the pan is removed, and after they are cooled, the skins will peel off really easily.

-It’s brilliantly simple and has made me get over the dread of peeling tomatoes; it’s the only way I do it.
+It’s brilliantly simple and has made me not dread the process of peeling tomatoes; it’s the only way I do it.

 Fresh cherry tomatoes covering a baking sheet pan, and roasted cherry tomatoes on another baking sheet.